rudolfstepan/better_csharp/EventHelper/EventHelper/docs/LightweightEventBus.md

-﻿				 # LightweightEventBus
+﻿# LightweightEventBus

-**LightweightEventBus** is an ultra-fast, memory-friendly, and thread-safe event bus system for .NET applications.
+**LightweightEventBus** is an ultra-fast, memory-friendly, thread-safe event bus system for .NET applications.

 It uses:
 - **Weak references** for subscribers (no manual unsubscribe needed if the subscriber is garbage collected)
 - **Minimal locking** with Copy-on-Write design
 - **Direct delegate invocation** (no reflection slowdown)
 - **Central management** of events by event type
+- **Optional per-subscriber filters** to control event reception

-This makes it ideal for scenarios where you have many dynamic event subscriptions and high-frequency event firing.
+This makes it ideal for scenarios where you have many dynamic event subscriptions, high-frequency event firing, and fine-grained control over which events are processed.

 ---